d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word2vec.md

 ### Training

-The skip-gram model parameters are the center word vector and context word vector for each individual word.
-In the training process, we are going to learn the model parameters by maximizing the likelihood function, which is also known as maximum likelihood estimation.
+The skip-gram model parameters are the center word vector and context word vector for each word in the vocabulary.
+In training, we learn the model parameters by maximizing the likelihood function (i.e., maximum likelihood estimation).
 This is equivalent to minimizing the following loss function:

 $$ - \sum_{t=1}^{T} \sum_{-m \leq j \leq m,\ j \neq 0} \text{log}\, P(w^{(t+j)} \mid w^{(t)}).$$

-If we use the SGD, in each iteration we are going to pick a shorter subsequence through random sampling to compute the loss for that subsequence, and then compute the gradient to update the model parameters.
-The key of gradient computation is to compute the gradient of the logarithmic conditional probability for the center word vector and the context word vector.
-By definition, we first have
+When using stochastic gradient descent to minimize the loss, in each iteration we can randomly sample a shorter subsequence to calculate the (stochastic) gradient for this subsequence to update the model parameters.
+To calculate this (stochastic) gradient, we need to obtain the gradients of the log-probability with respect to the center word vector and the context word vector.
+In general, according to :eqref:`eq_skip-gram-softmax` the log-probability involving any pair of the center word $w_c$ and the context word $w_o$ is

 $$\log P(w_o \mid w_c) =
 \mathbf{u}_o^\top \mathbf{v}_c - \log\left(\sum_{i \in \mathcal{V}} \text{exp}(\mathbf{u}_i^\top \mathbf{v}_c)\right).$$

-Through differentiation, we can get the gradient $\mathbf{v}_c$ from the formula above.
+Through differentiation, we can obtain its gradient with respect to the center word vector $\mathbf{v}_c$ as

 $$
 \begin{aligned}